UNINETTSigma2/documentation/code_development/guides/pytorch_profiler.md

 (pytochprofiler)=
 # Profiling GPU-accelerated Deep Learning

 We present an introduction to profiling GPU-accelerated Deep Learning (DL) models using [PyTorch Profiler](https://pytorch.org/tutorials/recipes/recipes/profiler_recipe.html).
 Profiling is a necessary step in code development, as it permits identifying bottlenecks in an application.
-This in turn helps optimizing applications; and thus improving performance.
+This in turn helps optimize applications, thus improving performance.

-This introduction is limited to profiling DL-application that runs on a single-GPU.
+This introduction is limited to profiling DL-application that runs on a single GPU.
 By the end of this guide, readers are expected to learn about:

 - Defining the concept and the architecture of PyTorch Profiler.
 - Setting up PyTorch profiler on an HPC system.
-- Profling a PyTorch-based application.
+- Profiling a PyTorch-based application.
-- Visualising the output data on a web browser with Tensorboard plugin, in particular, the metrics:
+- Visualizing the output data on a web browser with the Tensorboard plugin, in particular, the metrics:
    - GPU usage
    - GPU Kernel view
    - Memory view